 The Integrated Behavioral Health (IBH) Implementation Grant funding opportunity is open for proposals for IBH Assessment and Planning grantees only.
-There are three available deadlines for applicants to submit proposals: August 2, 2021; October 8, 2021; or January 4, 2022.
+There are two available deadlines for applicants to submit proposals: October 8, 2021, or January 4, 2022.
 Proposals must be submitted no later than 4 p.m.
 Central Time.

 This is the second of two funding opportunities for Integrated Behavioral Health Program.
 Participation in, and completion of, the IBH Assessment and Planning Grant is required to be eligible to apply for the IBH Implementation Grant.
 Further explanation can be found in the Request for Proposals.

 The goal of the Integrated Behavioral Health funding opportunity is to increase access to, and improve the quality of, behavioral health services and improve health outcomes for primary care patients presenting with behavioral health conditions whether as a singular condition or comorbid physical and behavioral health condition.
 To that end, the purpose of the Implementation Grant is to support an individual health center's efforts to improve the level of integration based on assessment information and strategic planning from the IBH Assessment and Planning Grant.

 Each FQHC organization operating health centers in the Foundation's service area may apply for up to $100,000 per year (per clinic) for up to a three-year period.
 A separate proposal is required for each health center wishing to improve implementation of IBH and address behavioral health access and health outcomes.
 Organizations applying for multiple health centers must look at ways to cost share expenses.